 "I loved the idea of associating Korean food with a persona and we chose the tiger because the tiger represents our energy, our vibe, our food (BBQ, tiger eats meat) and because the tiger is the national animal of Korea," explains Song.

-If you're craving some Korilla grub, stop by Asia Society New York this Friday, May 3, for our Asian Pacific American Heritage Month Celebration, when Korilla BBQ will be parked on Park Avenue and serving up their delectable dishes all evening.
+If you're craving some Korilla grub, stop by Asia Society New York on Friday, May 1, 2015 for our Asian Pacific American Heritage Month Celebration, when Korilla BBQ will be parked on Park Avenue and serving up their delectable dishes all evening.

 We reached out to Song via email to find out more about the menu, how he uses social media and his favorite eats in town.